Let Your Kids See You and Your Partner . . . - Baby Chick

 2. Be Strong for Each Other

 Life can hit you hard sometimes.
-You’ll need your partner to be strong for you when you get knocked down, whether it’s an illness or injury or losing a job or a parent or a friend.
-Marriage and relationships aren’t always 50/50 (in fact, it seldom is).
-Sometimes one of you needs to carry 75% or even 90% of the weight, and your children must see you in those moments, being strong when the person you love is weak.
+You’ll need your partner to be strong for you when you get knocked down, whether it’s an illness or injury or losing a job, a parent, or a friend.
+Marriage and relationships aren’t always 50/50 (in fact, they seldom are).
+Sometimes, one of you needs to carry 75% or even 90% of the weight, and your children must see you in those moments, being strong when the person you love is weak.

 3. Laugh Together